-For almost three decades, Martinez, Hart, Thompson & Sanchez, P.C. has supported vulnerable people throughout New Mexico.
+For almost three decades, Martinez, Hart, Sanchez & Romero, P.C. has supported vulnerable people throughout New Mexico.
 Our firm proudly represents young victims of abuse, whether their mistreatment occurred at the hands of a parent, guardian, or other authority figure.
 We also represent elderly abuse victims, who are often targeted in healthcare and nursing care facilities.

 Types of Elder Abuse